zx0r/ResilientNetworkArchitectures/README.md

 #### 5. Server-Side Considerations <a name="server-side-considerations"></a>

-Effective server deployment is critical for circumvention system performance, reliability, and discretion.
+Effective server deployment is critical for secure access architectures system performance, reliability, and discretion.

 ##### 5.1 Server Hosting Recommendations <a name="server-hosting-recommendations"></a>

-Selection of a hosting provider and server location significantly impacts the utility of a circumvention server.
+Selection of a hosting provider and server location significantly impacts the utility of a secure access architectures server.

 ###### Hosting Provider Selection Criteria